Spellcro/23-spliced/README.md

 npm run deploy
 ```

-This will build the project to the `public` folder, then deploy that via surge to the URL specified in the public/CNAME file.
+This will run the tests, and if they are all passing it builds the project to the `public` folder, then deploys that via surge to the URL specified in the public/CNAME file.